 What is smart eyewear?

 When people think of smart eyewear, they typically think of augmented reality.
 Like what Google tried to do 10 years ago with Google Glass.
-Augmented reality is still the objective for many AR/VR users, but engineers have been trying to develop a less bulky, heavy product.
-AR/VR players want an all-day wearable that looks like regular eyewear, but with all the functionality built into the frame.
+Augmented reality is still the objective for many players, but they are trying to make a less bulky, heavy product.
+They want to create an all-day wearable that looks like regular eyewear but with all the functionality built into the frame.
 This becomes a big challenge.

 There is a simpler concept, like what EssilorLuxottica did with Ray-Ban Stories—a frame connected to a phone app.
 Ray-Ban Stories can capture videos and photos from the camera in the frame.
 There is also audio, so users can have a phone call or listen to music.
 This opens new doors to other applications working with these frames as well.
-The light and sleek frame is designed so that the heavy lifting (processing) is done on the phone itself.
+The light and sleek frame is designed so that the heavy lifting is done on the phone itself.
 This eliminates the clunky appearance.
-All the wearer needs to do is put on their favorite pair of smart shades to start experiencing life hands-free.

 Did you know?
 Ray-Ban Stories can capture video and photos from the camera built directly into the frame.
 This innovative product has 3 built-in microphones so the user can answer a phone call or listen to music hands-free.
 Wearers can also share content with ease via the Facebook View app built into their Ray-Ban Stories operating system.